 This method uses the Azure Marketplace to deploy Bitbucket Data Center using our deployment templates as a reference.

-You will need the Owner permission to both the resource group into which the deployment is planned, and to your Azure subscriptions.
+You will need Owner permissions on the resource group into which the deployment is planned.
+This means adding the RBAC role “Owner” to your Azure subscription.

-To deploy Confluence Data Center to Azure using our Marketplace app:
+To deploy Bitbucket Data Center to Azure using our Marketplace app:

 - Log in to Azure Portal.